ghorbani-mohammad/ghorbani-mohammad/README.md

 - 🔭 I’m currently working on my YouTube channel
 - 🌱 I’m currently learning basic concepts of Python
-- 👯 I’m looking to collaborate on Backend positions
+- 👯 I’m looking to collaborate on backend positions
 - 💬 Ask me about Django and DRF
 - 📫 How to reach me: Twitter
 - 😄 Pronouns: He/His